mohammadabidhafiz1294/physics-note/PHYSICS/QUANTUM/Quantum Computing/Project /Quantum Annealing for VRP.md

   **VRP and CVRP**

 The **Vehicle Routing Problem (VRP)** is a classic optimization problem where the goal is to find the best routes for a fleet of vehicles to deliver goods or services to a set of customers.
 "Best" usually means the shortest, cheapest, or fastest route.

 The **Capacitated Vehicle Routing Problem (CVRP)** is a version of the VRP where the vehicles have a limited capacity, like a certain number of packages they can carry or a maximum weight limit.
 This adds an extra layer of difficulty to the problem.

 **QUBO**

 **QUBO**, or **Quadratic Unconstrained Binary Optimization**, is a way of framing certain problems so they can be solved by quantum computers.
-It involves converting the problem into a mathematical equation with binary variables (0 or 1).
+It involves co    nverting the problem into a mathematical equation with binary variables (0 or 1).
 The quantum computer then finds the solution that gives the lowest possible value for the equation, which corresponds to the best solution to the original problem.

 **TSP**